monopole/grid_world/README.md

 A dart implementation of Conway's game of life.

-The GridWorld class has a generic NxM array of cells that can be alive or dead.
+The `GridWorld` class has a generic NxM array of cells that can be alive or dead.
 It accepts a function to evolve it forward one step in time.

-ConwayEvolver is a function embodying Conway's
+`ConwayEvolver` is a function embodying Conway's
-"game of life" rules suitable for injection into GridWorld.
+_game of life_ rules suitable for injection into a `GridWorld`.

-It also defines some famous patterns - heavyweight spaceship, Gosper's glider gun, etc. as easy to read multi-line strings.
+`ConwayEvolver` also defines some famous patterns - heavyweight spaceship, Gosper's glider gun, etc. as easy to read multi-line strings.

-These patterns can be injected into a world as initial conditions or at any point in its lifecycle.
+These patterns can be injected into a world as initial conditions or at any time step.

 Printers are provided that print the world to a string, which in turn can be printed to stdout.